-The population in my sample is negatively selected along two margins: income and criminal activity.
-In Table 1, I show socioeconomic characteristics for adults in the overall population, for parents in the SISBEN with and without a conviction, and for parents with a conviction, by incarceration status.
+The population in my sample is negatively selected along three margins: education, income and criminal activity.
+In Table 1, I present socioeconomic characteristics for adults in the overall population, for parents in SISBEN with and without a conviction, and for parents with a conviction, by incarceration status.
 By comparing column 1 and columns 2 and 3, we see that parents in the SISBEN have fewer years of education, are less likely to have a high school degree, live in larger households, and are more likely to be single than all adults.
 Among parents in the SISBEN, individuals with a conviction are also negatively selected across a host of variables (column 3 relative to column 2).
 Convicted adults have fewer years of schooling, are less likely to have a high school degree or more (23% vs. 31%), and have lower income scores.
 They also live in larger households and are more likely to be single (41% vs. 35%, respectively).
-Adults with criminal records are disproportionally male (84%), they are more likely to work and to be the head of the household than those without a criminal record.15 head of the household.
+Adults with criminal records are disproportionally male (84%), they are more likely to work and to be the head of the household than those without a criminal record.

+Among convicted parents, incarcerated parents have lower education and lower income levels (columns 4 and 5).
+Gender differences in the probability of incarceration conditional on conviction are far smaller than those in conviction.
+Incarceration is associated with lower probabilities of working, as well as being the head of the household.
 Table 2 splits the sample by gender.
 On average, convicted women have lower levels of education relative to convicted men, and they tend to come from poorer households.
-Compared to men, women are less likely to be the head of the household; yet, they are still much more likely to be the heads of their respective households than in the country's overall female population (36% vs. 29%, respectively).
+Compared to men, women are less likely to be the head of the household; yet they are still much more likely to be the heads of their respective households than in the country's overall female population (36% vs. 29%, respectively).
 Convicted women are also more likely to be single.

-Among convicted parents, incarcerated parents have lower education and lower income levels (columns 4 and 5).
-Gender differences in the probability of incarceration conditional on conviction, are far smaller than the ones in conviction.
-Incarceration is associated with lower probabilities of working, as well as being the